SolidLabResearch/WhatsInAPod/content/5_conclusion.md

 unfortunately only prolong unsustainable practices, as many issues are simply inherent to the implicit semantics within ad-hoc APIs.
-Proposals typically focus on making API semantics explicit [](cite:citesAsPotentialSolution ShapeTrees,TypeIndexes), yet they inevitably inherit the abstraction's breaking points.
+Proposals typically focus on making API semantics explicit [](cite:citesAsPotentialSolution ShapeTrees,TypeIndexes), yet they inevitably inherit the abstraction's mismatches.
 This is why we instead suggest pushing the vision forward by separating the semantics from the API altogether.